Hôtel-Dieu, Paris: Middle Ages

 Although tradition dates the founding of the Hôtel-Dieu back to Saint Landry, 28th bishop of Paris around 650, the first official records of an institution whose mission was to care for the destitute, infirm and sick date to 829.
-In 1157, letters patent mention a “Hôtel-Dieu-Saint-Christophe”, referring to a chapel dedicated to this saint.
+In 1157, letters patent mention a "Hôtel-Dieu-Saint-Christophe", referring to a chapel dedicated to this saint.
 Shortly thereafter, in 1165, Maurice de Sully, bishop of Paris, undertook the reconstruction of this hospital: the old buildings were destroyed in 1195 and the new constructions were completed in 1255.
 At that time, the buildings of the Hotel Dieu occupied the south side of the Ile de la Cité near Notre Dame.

 In its first several hundred years, the Hôtel-Dieu functioned as a general purpose charitable institution operated by religious orders — it offered food and shelter in addition to medical care to needy people.
-This mixed social mission characterised its services for many centuries and was imitated by many other cities (for example, the Hôtel-Dieu de Beaune, founded in 1443)..
-However, by the 16th century, admission to the hospital was available only to the sick and injured and to pregnant woman.
+This mixed social mission characterised its services for many centuries and was imitated by many other cities (for example, the Hôtel-Dieu de Beaune, founded in 1443).
+However, by the 16th century, admission to the hospital was available only to the sick and injured and to pregnant women.